limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![Admin UI 2](/assets/images/posts/google-ctf-beginners-quest-part-1/00550c00.png)

 The challenge lies in guessing the location of the binary and how to get a pristine copy for reverse engineering.
-After rounds of guessing, the binary is at `/home/user/main`.
+After a couple of rounds of guessing, the binary is at `/home/user/main`.

 I use the following command to get a pristine copy of `main`.